AdityaCypherX/Online-E-commerce-Platform/README.md

 1. Install JDK (Java Development Kit) and an IDE like IntelliJ IDEA or Eclipse.
 Create a new Maven or Gradle project to handle dependencies efficiently.
 Set the project structure:

+2. Design the Database Schema
+  .Define tables for users, products, orders, and inventory.